tomdalling/rschema/README.md

 pipeline_schema.call(-24).valid? #=> false
 ```

 Coercion
 --------

-RSchema provides coercers, which attempt to convert invalid data into valid data,
+Coercers convert invalid data into valid data where possible, according to a
-according to a schema.
+schema.

 Take HTTP params as an example.
 Web forms often contain database IDs, which
 are integers, but are submitted as strings by the browser.
 Param hash keys